-After the Duke of Buckingham's rebellion of 1483 Herbert was appointed to thepost of Chief Justice of South Wales, which had previously belonged to Buckingham.
+After the Duke of Buckingham's rebellion of 1483 Herbert was appointed to the post of Chief Justice of South Wales, which had previously belonged to Buckingham.
 When Henry Earl of Richmond landed in south Wales in 1485, Herbert's position forced Henry to take a roundabout route into England.
 It is likely that a Herbert agent first notified Richard III of Henry's landing.
-William Herbert. however is not recorded as having fought for his father-in-law at Bosworth.
-Katherine Plantagenet is known to have died before the coronation of Elizabeth of York in November 1487, when William Herbert is refered to as a widower, the marriage is not thought to have produced any children.
+William Herbert. however, is not recorded as having fought for his father-in-law at Bosworth.
+Katherine Plantagenet is known to have died before the coronation of Elizabeth of York in November 1487, when William Herbert is referred to as a widower, the marriage is not thought to have produced any children.Tomb of Richard Plantagenet

-Richard of Eastwell, a bricklayer of Eastwell, near Ashford in Kent made claims to be a natural son of Richard III.
+Richard of EastwellRichard of Eastwell, a bricklayer of Eastwell, near Ashford in Kent made claims to be a natural son of Richard III.
 He was said to have been brought up without knowing the identity of his parents but was boarded with a schoolmaster who taught him Latin, a sign of someone being educated according to his status.
 He was visited four times a year by a mysterious gentleman who paid for his upkeep.

-He claimed that when still a young child he was taken to his father's tent on the night before the Battle of Bosworth in 1485, King Richard informed the boy that he was his son, and told him to watch the battle from a safe vantage point.
+He claimed that when still a young child he was taken to his father's tent on the night before the Battle of Bosworth in 1485, King Richard informed the boy that he was his son and told him to watch the battle from a safe vantage point.
 The king further told the boy that, if he won, he would acknowledge him as his son.
 If he lost, he told the boy to forever conceal his identity.

 Richard of Eastwell was employed by Sir Thomas Moyle, the lord of the manor at Eastwell, as a gardener and bricklayer, in the rest hour, whilst the others talked and threw dice, the quiet old man would sit apart and read a book.
-He was given a house in the grounds, a building called "Plantagenet Cottage" still stands on the site and a well in Eastwell Park still bears his name.
+He was given a house on the grounds, a building called "Plantagenet Cottage" still stands on the site and a well in Eastwell Park still bears his name.

 The parish records of St. Mary's Church at Eastwell record that Richard died in 1550 at the age of 81.
 The entry is not considered a forgery.
 The register entry reads: "Rychard Plantagenet was buryed on the 22. daye of December, anno ut supra.
 Ex registro de Eastwell, sub anno 1550."
-Heneage's Memoirs of King Richard III states: "Anciently, when any person of noble family was interred at Eastwell, it was the custom to affix a special mark against the name of the deceased in the register of burials.
+Heneage's Memoirs of King Richard III states: Anciently when any person of a noble family was interred at Eastwell, it was the custom to affix a special mark against the name of the deceased in the register of burials.
 The fact is a significant one, that this aristocratic symbol is prefixed to the name of Richard Plantagenet.